masoncloud/cheatsheets/vim.md

     E: move to end of word, ignoring symbols
     B: move back a word, ignoring symbols
     W: moves forward to start of next word, ignoring symbols

+    gg: Jump to beginning of file
+    G: Jump to end of file

 ## File operations